 - When you hover your mouse over the Search icon on the Taskbar, recent searches may not be displayed.
 To work around the issue, restart your PC.

 - Search panel might appear as black and not display any content below the search box.

-- Widgets board may appear empty.
+- The widgets board may appear empty.
 To work around the issue, you can sign out and then sign back in again.

 - Launching links from the widgets board may not invoke apps to the foreground.

 - Widgets may be displayed in the wrong size on external monitors.
 If you encounter this, you can launch the widgets via touch or WIN + W shortcut on your actual PC display first and then launch on your secondary monitors.

 - [Family widget] Some users may see a ‘connect a device to see screen time activity’ message even with screen time settings enable.

 - [Family widget] Location information may not be available for some users on iOS.